Jennisa/parasitic-egg-detection/README.md

 Datasets

 The images
-- The data are provided in https://icip2022challenge.piclab.ai/dataset/.
+- The train and test data are provided in https://icip2022challenge.piclab.ai/dataset/.
 - The dataset contains 11 types of parasitic eggs.
 - There are 1,000 and 250 images/class for training and testing